Mahersaber2024/Heysolo/README.md

 server.
 In that case the bot needs network access to MT5's shared `Common\Files` folder - that's the only place the EA and the bot exchange files (Outbox events, Control files, the prop dashboard).
-If both run on the **same** Windows machine, skip this whole section - the bot auto-detects the folder via `%APPDATA%`.
+If both run on the **same** server (including the VNC-based MT5 terminals installed via the `heysolo` panel), skip this whole section - the bot auto-detects the folder.

 ### 1. On the Windows server (MT5 side) - share the folder